- Our Work

 Although elites dominate the political structure, civil society organizations are becoming a voice for democratic reform.
 Their efforts to push for inclusive governance have been successful in many ways, but they lack the capacity and resources to carry out their functions fully.
 USAID works directly with a diverse representation of Nigerian civil society and media organizations, building their internal management capacity and strengthening their ability to engage with the government on issues of fiscal accountability, budget monitoring and transparency within extractive industries.

 In 2011, Nigerians participated in what were arguably the most credible and transparent elections since the country’s independence.
-USAID is capitalizing on this positive momentum to improve elections in 2015 by supporting the organizational development of political parties and the independence of the electoral commission, and by increasing civil society input into electoral and constitutional reform dialogue.
-Assistance includes strengthening Nigeria’s electoral commission to develop a new voters’ register and to plan and execute the 2015 elections.
+USAID capitalized on this positive momentum to improve elections by supporting the organizational development of political parties and the independence of the electoral commission, and by increasing civil society input into electoral and constitutional reform dialogue.
+In 2015, the Independent National Electoral Commission working with civil society organizations-which ran parallel vote tabulations-Nigeria helped usher in the first peaceful, democratic transition of power between two parties.